- Campus services

 - News and events

-Learn about the graduate Master of Arts for Teachers of English program
+Learn about the graduate Master of Arts for Teachers of English program.
+Come to the information session!

-The Master of Arts for Teachers of English (MATE) Program provides the opportunity for English teachers in the elementary, secondary or college system within the province of British Columbia to pursue advanced studies in English literature.
-The MATE Program offers an innovative and accessible graduate degree program without compromising the quality of instruction and intellectual engagement or the rigour and breadth of scholarship of the regular MA program in English.
-The 2018-2020 iteration of MATE will have three courses focused on Aboriginal literatures.
+The Master of Arts for Teachers of English (MATE) Program is an innovative and accessible graduate degree program that offers English teachers in the elementary, secondary or college system within the province of British Columbia the opportunity to pursue advanced studies in English literature.
+The MATE Program is tailored to the schedules of teachers without compromising the quality of instruction, intellectual engagement, or the rigour and breadth of scholarship of the regular MA program in English.
+The 2020-2022 iteration of MATE will have three courses focused on Indigenous literatures.

 The MATE Program will benefit graduate students in several ways, including:

-- Coverage of a broad spectrum of traditional and new areas of English studies;
+- Coverage of a broad spectrum of traditional and new areas of English studies, including Indigenous, Asian Canadian, and Black Canadian literatures, important areas of research and teaching for BC teachers of English

-- Opportunity to engage in specialized academic scholarship; and
+- Opportunity to engage in specialized academic scholarship

-MATE is a two-year cohort program, enrolling a select group of 12-15 students in each cohort.
-While MATE typically is located in the architecturally exhilarating SFU Surrey campus, for the 2018-2020 cohort MATE will be meeting at the SFU Vancouver campus.
-The MATE support staff will remain on the Surrey campus.
+MATE is a two-year cohort program, enrolling a select group of 10-15 students in each cohort.
+For the 2020-2022 cohort MATE will be located in the architecturally exhilarating SFU Surrey campus.
+The MATE support staff are based in the English department at the Burnaby campus.

 Simon Fraser University